CMES Faculty Research Grant - updated as of 3/7/23 .

 - No more than one grant may be awarded to the same individual within two (2) academic years.

 - “Research” is meant to denote investigative activities, i.e., scholarly efforts to advance knowledge, increase skills, and improve understanding, in any academic discipline.

 - Research must be Middle East or North African studies related.

 - For use in the United States or abroad.

-- Can only be used for research occurring between May 23 and August 13, 2017.
+- Can only be used for research occurring between late April and late August 2023

 - Non-transferable and will apply only towards the activities for which they were granted.